Eating Disorder Therapy

 At Grace Therapy we acknowledge that disordered eating can present in many ways and our therapists are here to help you on your recovery journey.
 Eating Disorders and disordered eating can often be misunderstood or overlooked due to commonly held misconceptions.
 Whether it is messaging from society, media, family, friends, or other areas of your life, eating disorders can be dismissed which creates a great barrier to receiving treatment.
 No matter what stage of life you are in or what your relationship with food and your body looks like, your eating disorder is valid and you are worthy of recovery.

 Major Types of Eating Disorders

 Eating Disorders are extremely serious and potentially life-threatening especially in the instances of severe weight-loss, malnutrition, or unseen risks of cardiac arrest.
+Damage can occur to the physical body even if a person “looks healthy” or is at a healthy weight.
 Seeking professional help can support you in navigating both the physical and mental aspects of these disorders.
 Treatment can often involve a multi-disciplinary team including both therapists and dietitians.

 There are various treatment models that are often used with eating disorder treatment.
 Some of these include behavior oriented models such as Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
 Together, you and your therapist will come up with a treatment plan that will work best for you and meet your unique needs.

 Through individual therapy and mental health services, we can support you through your eating disorder recovery.
 Our team is here to help you in navigating the best treatment plan for you based on your specific needs.
 If you have any questions, please don't hesitate to reach out.

 What does recovery from an eating disorder look like?